Applying for a U.S. Passport in Colombia: Foreign-Born Adult Citizens Who Have Never Been Documented as a U.S. Citizen

 If you are now 18 or over, however, a Consular Report of Birth Abroad can no longer be issued.
 Nevertheless, if you were born to a U.S. citizen parent and you are 18 or over, you may still be eligible for a U.S. passport.

 U.S. laws governing citizenship of foreign-born children are complex.
 The key question in most cases is whether your U.S. citizen parent(s) spent sufficient time in the United States before your birth so as to transmit citizenship to you.
 The amount of time your parent(s) must have spent in the United States varies depending on the case.
 When you apply for your passport, you will have to present evidence that your parent(s) spent the required amount of time in the United States before your birth.

-If you are 18 or over and were born outside of the United States, and you believe you may be a U.S. citizen based on the citizenship of your parent(s), you may submit an application for a U.S. passport during walk-in hours.
+If you are 18 or over and were born outside of the United States, and you believe you may be a U.S. citizen based on the citizenship of your parent(s), you must make an appointment online here.
 When you come to the Embassy, please have the following information with you:

 Please also see our passport information for general details about applying for a U.S. passport, including hours, costs, and other important instructions.